nikitawootten-nist/odd-presentation/presentation.md

 ---

-### Appendix A.iii: Conclusion
+### Appendix A.iii: conclusion

-In this appendix we've shown:
+In this appendix we've explored:
 * How to use the `oscal-deep-diff` CLI tool to compare revisions of a basic document
 * How to tailor the comparison to ignore `UUID` values